-These evaluation criteria include scores and thresholds.
+Part H of the General Annexes to the EC Work Programme shall apply mutatis mutandis for the actions covered by this Work Plan with the following exceptions: the proposals are evaluated against the specific IMI2 Evaluation Criteria (Excellence, Impact and Quality and efficiency of the implementation)22 which include scoring and thresholds.
 If a proposal fails to achieve the threshold for a criterion, the other criteria will not be assessed and the evaluation of the proposal will be discontinued.